mycroftwilde/Portainer_Templates/TableOfContents/Intro/README.md

 All you really need to Self-Host is an extra PC that you leave turned on and connected to your nextwork at home.

-On the Older PC you will install Proxmox, and Proxmox will allow you to use all the hardware in your older machine for a number of little servers, as virtual machines or containers, instead of needing a large number segregated machines.
+On the extra PC you will install Proxmox, and Proxmox will allow you to use all the hardware in your older machine for a number of little servers, as virtual machines or containers, instead of needing a large number segregated machines.

 #### Roughly Speaking, the initial setup steps to self-host will generally follow these steps: